oks-erm/oks-erm/README.md

 Pythonista and self-proclaimed AI nutter, thoroughly enjoying the backend magic.
 Currently, a student of 42 because learning is always fun.

 I enjoy learning by building, knowing why, solving puzzles and reverse engineering.
-I am not a robot, but I'm working on it.
+I'm not a robot, but I'm working on it.

 ### My stack: